 Parks College of Engineering, Aviation and Technology offers admitted, degree-seeking graduate students in good standing with a variety of funding opportunities.
 For fellowships and other funding opportunities at the University level, please visit Saint Louis University's Graduate Scholarships, Fellowships and Assistantships page.

-Current Parks College graduate students and newly admitted Parks graduate students are eligible to apply for an assistantship if they are classified (degree-seeking) students in one of our MS or PhD programs in Engineering or Aviation Science.
-Parks offers a variety of assistantships, from graduate tuition only to a full assistantship which includes a monthly stipend, health insurance, and graduate tuition.
+Current and newly admitted Parks graduate students are eligible to apply for an assistantship if they are classified (degree-seeking) students in one of our M.S. or Ph.D. programs in engineering or aviation science.
+Priority is given to students conducting research.
+Parks offers a variety of assistantships, from graduate tuition only to a full assistantship which includes a monthly stipend, health insurance and graduate tuition.

-Your assistantship application and all other documentation will be reviewed by an assistantship committee.
-If you are awarded an assistantship, you will be contacted via email.
+Your assistantship application and all other documentation will be reviewed by a multi-disciplinary panel of faculty.
+If you are awarded an assistantship, you will be contacted via email later in the spring.

-All inquiries regarding graduate programs in engineering and aviation should be directed to Nicole Mispagel, graduate programs assistant, at 314-977-8306 or at firstname.lastname@example.org.
+All inquiries should be directed to Nicole Mispagel, graduate programs coordinator, at firstname.lastname@example.org.

 To be eligible, applicants must be a U.S. or international graduate degree-seeking students who have completed at least one semester of graduate studies by May 20 and maintain a minimum 3.3 cumulative GPA.

 Applicants must submit a resume that includes their academic achievement with GPA, past work experience, extracurricular activities and achievements (including all University- and college-level student group involvement) and any professional organization memberships, a one-page essay on their research interest and goals and two letters of recommendation (one from a Parks graduate research advisor).

 For more information, contact Kelly Herbolich, coordinator of student services, at email@example.com or 314-977-8283.